Digital Privacy Statement

-San Diego State University respects your privacy and is committed to protecting it to the extent possible, subject to applicable state and federal law, through our compliance with our privacy policies and this Privacy Notice.
+San Diego State University respects your privacy and is committed to protecting it to the fullest extent possible, subject to applicable state and federal law, and in compliance with our privacy policies and this Privacy Notice.

 This Notice applies to the information that we collect when you visit SDSU’s main website www.sdsu.edu and other websites that we own or control, and on which we have linked or referred to this Notice (together, the “Sites”).
 This Notice describes how this information is collected, processed, maintained, protected, and disclosed.
 Unless otherwise indicated on a specific Site, the California State University is the data controller for all information collected under this Notice.
 Contact information for the CSU is listed at the end of this Notice.

 This Notice does not apply to information collected from or about current or former employees, contractors, volunteers, and other workers at SDSU as part of their employment or working relationship with SDSU.

 Except as specifically described, our Sites are operated in accordance with the laws of the United States.
 Please read this Notice carefully to understand our policies and practices regarding your information and how we will treat it.
 This Notice reflects the University’s current practices and may change from time to time, so please check the Notice periodically for updates.

 In this Notice, “personal information” means any information that identifies or describes an individual user of the Sites, including, but not limited to, the user’s name, social security number, physical description, address, telephone number, education, financial matters, medical or employment history, password, email address, and information that reveals any network location or identity.
 If you are located in the European Economic Area (EEA), “personal information” includes all personal data as defined under EEA laws (including “sensitive personal information” which is provided enhanced protections under those laws).